WritheM/Wallace/plugins/admin/README.md

 # basicBot plugin for Wallace

-This plugin provides you with most of the commands that come with [basicBot](https://github.com/Yemasthui/basicBot).
+This plugin provides you and your staff abilities to control the plug community via the bot.
+This means that you can now control the plug community from any service the bot is located in.

 # Configuration